minkvsky/CarND-PID-Control-Project/README.md

 I try to use twiddle; But the hyperparameters always become negative and then the car go out of the road.
 What's wrong with my code?

+Firstly, I tune the hyperparameters manually; Steps as following:

+1. Set all gains to zero.

+2. add P gain until the car can go through the first turn successfully;(0.04-0.05)

+3. add D gain until the the oscillations go away;(1.2-2)

+4. Repeat step 2 and 3 until increasing the D gain does not stop the oscillations(P: 0.11, D: 2.0);

+5. Increase the I gain until the car can go through the road.(I : 0.001)

+Secondly, I try to tune the hyperparameters by twiddle; I start twiddling from the best hyperparameters manually; but I can't let the car go through the road;
 ## Dependencies

 * cmake >= 3.5